Veering branched surfaces, surgeries, and geodesic flows: Introduction

 We point out one of these in particular.
 Given a veering triangulation of a 3-manifold $M$, one can combinatorially define its \textit{reduced flow graph} $\Phi_{\red}$, which is a directed graph naturally embedded in $M$.
 In terms of the correspondence between veering triangulations and pseudo-Anosov flows, the reduced flow graph encodes a Markov partition for the pseudo-Anosov flow on $M(s)$.
 In particular one can study the periodic orbits of the pseudo-Anosov flow by studying cycles carried by $\Phi_{\red}$.
 Indeed, a quantitative approach of this has been carried out in \cite{LMT20} and \cite{LMT21}.

 Now by dualizing the definition of the (reduced) flow graph, it is not difficult to read it off from the veering branched surface dual to the given veering triangulation.
-Hence we can in particular determine the reduced flow graphs of the veering triangulations dual to the veering branched surfaces in \Cref{constr:highergenus}, see for example \Cref{fig:markov}.
+Hence we can in particular determine the reduced flow graphs of the veering triangulations dual to the veering branched surfaces in \Cref{constr:highergenus}, see for example \Cref{fig:hexnonamarkov}.
 These will then encode explicit Markov partitions for geodesic flows.
-With a bit more care, we can summarize this discussion as follows.

-\begin{constr} Let $S$ be an orbifold with negative Euler characteristic.
+\begin{constr} Let $S$ be a closed orientable 2-dimensional orbifold with negative Euler characteristic.
 We can construct explicit Markov partitions for the geodesic flow on $T^1 S$.
 If $S$ is a surface, we can arrange for the Markov partition to have $-108 \chi(S)$ flow boxes. \end{constr}

 The problem of representing geodesic flows in terms of explicit systems of symbolic dynamics has a long history, see for example \cite{Ser81}, \cite{Ser86}, \cite{AF91}, \cite{KU07}.
 However, it is not always made clear how the corresponding Markov partitions look like.
 The point is that the graph encoding a Markov partition on its own does not contain instructions of how to join up the top and bottom faces of the flow boxes at each vertex, and this is crucial information if one wants to study problems about knottedness and linkedness of orbits.
 Some of the more recent work, for example \cite{Ghy07}, \cite{Pin14}, \cite{Deh15}, and \cite{DP18}, do contain this additional information, and in this paper this information is included naturally as part of our approach.

 Another remark is that, to the author's knowledge, the approach in most of the previous work is geometric, making use of some auxiliary hyperbolic metric (with \cite{Ghy07} and \cite{Pin14} being notable exceptions), whereas our approach is entirely topological.
 Finally, we remark that our methods also give explicit Markov partitions for (the nonwandering set of) geodesic flows on cusped hyperbolic surfaces, via a doubling trick.